cathei/Incremental/README.md

 Overall, you should consider using `Incremental` when you want very big number with decimal places and/or deterministic behaviour.

 ## Benchmarks
-You can also see the benchmark results in [Incremental.Benchmarks](Incremental.Benchmarks).
+You can see the benchmark results in [Incremental.Benchmarks](Incremental.Benchmarks).

 ## Implementation Details
 ### Data